spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 # Tenant Scope - DevOps Persona

-The enterprise developer can create and utilize the Palette compute under the scope of a Tenant admin.
+The enterprise developer can create and utilize the Palette compute under the scope of a *Tenant admin*.
 Once these compute resources are launched and ready to use they can shift to the Palette Dev Engine to explore our developer centric offerings.
 The creation of Cluster Groups is a deployment under the tenant scope.
 They can also utilize:

 <br />